Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Penicillamine (3,3-dimethylcysteine) is a trifunctional amino acid containing carboxyl, amino and sulfhydryl groups, an analogue of the natural amino acid cysteine.
 Due to the asymmetrically located carbon atom, penicillamine can exist as D- and L-isomers.
-Penicillamine obtained by controlled hydrolysis of penicillin exists only in the form of a D-isomer, which is currently used in clinical practice.
+Penicillamine, obtained by controlled hydrolysis of penicillin, exists only in the form of the D-isomer, which is currently used in clinical practice.

-At the beginning of treatment, the drug is recommended to be prescribed once a day at a dose of 125-250 mg 1-2 hours before breakfast, and with a fractional dose, a second dose of penicillamine should be taken 2-3 hours before dinner.
+At the beginning of treatment, the drug is recommended to be prescribed once a day at a dose of 125-250 mg 1-2 hours before breakfast, and with fractional administration, the second dose of penicillamine should be taken 2-3 hours before dinner.
 This is due to the fact that food significantly reduces the absorption and bioavailability of the drug.

-Penicillamine is prescribed after meals only if the intake before meals causes the development of symptoms of gastrointestinal lesions.
+Penicillamine is prescribed after meals only if taking it before meals causes the development of symptoms of gastrointestinal lesions.

-After 8 weeks, the dose of the drug is increased by 125-250 mg / day.
-It is believed that 8 weeks is the optimal time to evaluate the clinical effectiveness of penicillamine treatment.
-An increase in the dose of 125 mg / day is indicated with the appearance of nausea, vomiting, loss of appetite and other signs of toxicosis.
-In the event that the daily dose of penicillamine reaches 1 g, it is divided into two doses.
-During the treatment should be used not a fixed dose of the drug, but try to select the optimal dosage depending on the clinical effectiveness.
+After 8 weeks, the dose is increased by 125-250 mg/day.
+It is believed that 8 weeks is the optimal time to evaluate the clinical efficacy of penicillamine treatment.
+An increase in the dose by 125 mg/day is indicated if nausea, vomiting, loss of appetite, and other signs of toxicosis occur.
+If the daily dose of penicillamine reaches 1 g, it is divided into two doses.
+During treatment, a fixed dose of the drug should not be used, but an attempt should be made to select the optimal dosage depending on the clinical efficacy.

-When treating penicillamine, it is recommended to prescribe vitamin B6 (pyridoxine) in a dose of 50-100 mg / day and multivitamin supplements, especially when eating disorders of patients.
-Although clinical signs of pyridoxine deficiency are noted extremely rarely, there is a description of the observations of patients with peripheral neuropathy, which could only be stopped by the administration of pyridoxine.
+When treating with penicillamine, it is recommended to prescribe vitamin B6 (pyridoxine) at a dose of 50-100 mg/day and multivitamin supplements, especially in patients with nutritional disorders.
+Although clinical signs of pyridoxine deficiency are extremely rare, there are descriptions of observations of patients with peripheral neuropathy, which could be stopped only by the introduction of pyridoxine.

-In the process of treatment, careful monitoring of patients, including clinical examination, blood testing (including platelet count), and urine in the first few months of treatment every 2 weeks is necessary.
-And then at least once a month.
+During treatment, careful monitoring of patients is necessary, including clinical examination, blood tests (including platelet count) and urine tests every 2 weeks during the first few months of treatment and then at least once a month.

 General characteristics

-Being a water-soluble substance, penicillamine is well adsorbed on the upper gastrointestinal tract, excreted in the urine in the form of oxidized metabolites.
-Has the ability to stay in the tissues for a long time after the cessation of treatment.
+Being a water-soluble substance, penicillamine is well absorbed in the upper gastrointestinal tract, excreted in the urine as oxidized metabolites.
+It has the ability to remain in tissues for a long time after treatment is stopped.

 The mechanism of action of penicillamine in rheumatic diseases is not fully understood.
-However, the drug is used in inflammatory rheumatic diseases, since in the treatment of patients in vitro it provides various immunological and anti-inflammatory effects
+However, the drug is used in inflammatory rheumatic diseases, since it provides various immunological and anti-inflammatory effects when treating patients in vitro

-- Water-insoluble active sulfhydryl groups of D-penicillamine are capable of eliciting chelation of heavy metals, including copper, zinc, total, mercury, and participate in the reaction of sulfhydryl disulfide exchange.
-It is suggested that this mechanism determines the ability of D-penicillamine to lower the copper content in hepatolenticular degeneration (Wilson).
+- The water-insoluble active sulfhydryl groups of D-penicillamine are capable of chelating heavy metals, including copper, zinc, and mercury, and participating in the sulfhydryl disulfide exchange reaction.
+This mechanism is thought to be responsible for D-penicillamine's ability to reduce copper levels in Wilson's disease.

-- The interaction of D-penicillamine with aldehyde groups of collagen leads to a violation of the cross-linking of collagen molecules and an increase in the content of water-soluble collagen.
+- The interaction of D-penicillamine with the aldehyde groups of collagen leads to disruption of the cross-linking of collagen molecules and an increase in the content of water-soluble collagen.

-- Interchain exchange of sulfhydryl (SH) groups of the D-penicillamine molecule and disulfide bonds leads to the formation of the RF IgM polymer molecules, individual subunits of which are lined with SS bridges.
+- Interchain exchange of sulfhydryl (SH) groups of the D-penicillamine molecule and disulfide bonds leads to the formation of RF IgM polymer molecules, individual subunits of which are linked by SS bridges.

 The anti-inflammatory effects of penicillamine are due to:

-- selective inhibition of the activity of CD4 T-lymphocytes (T-helpers); suppression of the synthesis of gamma-interferons and IL-2 CD4 T-lymphocytes;
+- selective inhibition of the activity of CD4 T-lymphocytes (T-helpers); suppression of the synthesis of gamma interferons and IL-2 by CD4 T-lymphocytes;

-- suppression of RF synthesis, formation of CEC and dissociation of RF-containing immune complexes;
+- suppression of RF synthesis, formation of CIC and dissociation of RF-containing immune complexes;

 - antiproliferative effect on fibroblasts.